 We must use different metrics and criteria to evaluate economic systems (HDI, wellbeing, ecological health, collective opinion, lived experience, as opposed to GDP and profit-centred metrics).
-All policies should ensure the minimum protection of rights that all humans are entitled to.
-Priorities for our region are investment in social infrastructure as well as divesting from nonrenewable energy sources.
+All policies should include socialist values to ensure the minimum protection of rights that all humans are entitled to.
+Priorities for our region are investment in social infrastructure as well as divesting from non-renewable energy sources.